Sourdough Cinnamon Roll Christmas Trees

 Frost The Rolls:

-1. While the cinnamon rolls are cooling make the cream cheese frosting; combine 175g powdered sugar, 35g softened cream cheese, 15g brown butter, 15g buttermilk, 5g vanilla extract, a pinch of fine salt in the bowl of your stand mixer and mix on high speed for 3-4 minutes or until completly combined.
+1. Step 21: While the cinnamon rolls are cooling make the cream cheese frosting; combine 175g powdered sugar, 35g softened cream cheese, 15g brown butter, 15g buttermilk, 5g vanilla extract, a pinch of fine salt in the bowl of your stand mixer and mix on high speed for 3-4 minutes or until completly combined.
 It will take a while for the glaze to come together, and it will look thick, but will come together.

 Long Fermented